Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 This repo contains information for getting macOS 12 Montery for a PC.

 The compatibility is very good for the most part, and it behaves as a real I MAC Pro.
-In general, the experience is pleasant, as the laptop is smooth and responsive under macOS.
+In general, the experience is pleasant, both in macOS and Win11 dual boot.

 Currently running: